 Clinical Mental Health Counseling is a state regulated professional field requiring licensure by the state of residence in order to practice as a Clinical Mental Health Counselor, Licensed Professional Counselor, or other license designation.
 Each state retains regulatory rights to license requirements, which in turn vary by state as does the title of the particular license.
-For example, states may title counselors as Licensed Professional Counselors, Clinical Mental Health Counselors, Licensed Clinical Mental Health Counselors, among others.
+For example, states may title counselors as Licensed Professional Counselors, Licensed Clinical Mental Health Counselors, and/or Licensed Professional Clinical Counselors, among others.
 It is the responsibility of each Student to determine the license requirements for their respective state, and to meet the requirements of their state for licensure.